WVURAIL/dspira-lessons/_posts/2020-08-07-Install_Ubuntu_spectrometer_onFlashdrive.md

 7. The *Ubuntu with spectrometer_w_cal.grc* image should now be on this bootable flashdrive.

-#### How to Run Gnuradio and the spectrometer_w_cal.grc program from the flashdrive.
+#### How to Run GNU Radio and the spectrometer_w_cal.grc program from the flashdrive.

-1. To run Gnuradio and the *spectrometer_w_cal.grc* program, place the bootable flash drive in a USB port.
+1. To run GNU Radio and the *spectrometer_w_cal.grc* program, place the bootable flash drive in a USB port.

 2. Start or reboot the computer.
 While it is starting, hold down the bootable key (F12) to pull up a menu of boot options.